-Train derails in Idaho river; fuel cleanup underway
+Fuel cleanup underway after train derails in Idaho river

-BONNERS FERRY, Idaho — Crews have started containment measures after a train derailed and its lead engine began leaking diesel fuel into a northern Idaho river.
+BONNERS FERRY, Idaho (AP) — Crews have started containment measures after a train derailed and its lead engine began leaking diesel fuel into a northern Idaho river.

 Crews have placed containment booms in multiple places across the Kootenai River, officials confirmed.